jokerwrld999/jokerwrld.github.io/_posts/2023/2023-10-02-deploying-spring-music-application.md

 ### Overview of the SDLC Steps

 1. **Local Development Environment Setup**
     - Preparing your local development environment is the initial step, ensuring you have all the necessary tools and configurations in place.

 2. **Building the Spring Music Application**
     - We'll delve into the manual steps of building the Spring Music application on your local machine, utilizing essential build tools and frameworks.

 3. **Running the Spring Music Application Locally**
     - Explore deploying the Spring Music app on a local on-premises server, providing insights into traditional deployment practices.

 4. **Setting up Nginx Reverse Proxy and Adding Self-Signed Certificates**
     - Learn how to set up Nginx as a reverse proxy to forward requests to the Spring Music app, enhancing security and performance.
 Additionally, we'll cover adding self-signed SSL/TLS certificates to ensure secure communication.

-5. **Creating a Docker Image**
+5. **CI/CD with Jenkins**
+    - Learn how to implement continuous integration and continuous deployment (CI/CD) for the Spring Music app using Jenkins.
+Set up Jenkins pipelines to automate build, test, and deployment processes, streamlining the development lifecycle.

+6. **Conteinerization**
     - Learn how to containerize the application by creating a Docker image, making it portable and easily deployable across various environments.

-6. **Running the Application Locally via Docker**
-   - Experience deploying the Spring Music app locally using Docker, providing a controlled environment for testing and development.

-7. **Optional: Deploying on AWS**
-   - Extend your deployment knowledge to the cloud by setting up the Spring Music app on Amazon Web Services (AWS), allowing for scalable and resilient deployments.

 ## Local Development Environment Setup